SO-Close-Vote-Reviewers/auto-comments/answers.md

 Just linking to your own library or tutorial is not a good answer.
 Linking to it, explaining why it solves the problem, providing code on how to do so and disclaiming that you wrote it makes for a better answer.
 See: [**What signifies “Good” self promotion?**](http://meta.stackexchange.com/q/182212/200235)

 ###[A] Question as an answer
-Welcome to $SITENAME$!
 Please make sure that your answer is phrased *as an answer*, not as a question.

 ###[A] Link Only Other Stack Exchange
 Please don't post link only answers to other Stack Exchange questions.
 Instead, include the essential portions of the answer here, and *tailor the answer to this specific question.*